-Welcome to the Royal Ascot 2017 Trendspotting where I’ll be highlighting all of the key profitable statistics, trends and patterns to have emerged from the Royal Meeting in recent times.
+Welcome to the Royal Ascot 2018 Trendspotting Guide where we’ll be highlighting all of the key profitable statistics, trends and patterns to have emerged from the Royal Meeting in recent times.

 From winning trainer/jockey combinations, breeding and the betting, through to the all-important draw, all the relevant information will be brought to your attention in the quest of finding the path to profit.